abilashcse/birthdaychallenge/README.md

 ## What more can be done.

 * Display users having birthdays today on a separate section
-* Display upcoming birthday on a separate section
+* Display upcoming birthdays on a separate section
 * Set a reminder for upcoming birthdays
+* Showing birthday in a calendar so that a user can see the birthdays in each month